ibtj21/DSA2040A_DataMining_Group-6/README.md

 ---

--Its structure was then inspected in the same way as creating a dictionary, first looping through it as the structure is inspected and printed
+Its structure was then inspected in the same way as creating a dictionary, first looping through it as the structure is inspected and printed

 **Code Used**

 <img width="676" height="304" alt="Image" src="https://github.com/user-attachments/assets/8ed133d2-2756-4f8f-8814-460c19ffa910" />

 **Output**